AndrewBenavides/RedditDailyProgrammer/README.md

 # [RedditDailyProgrammer](http://reddit.com/r/dailyprogrammer)

-A collection of my solutions for various problems presented in [reddit's dailyprogrammer subreddit](http://reddit.com/r/dailyprogrammer).
+A collection of my solutions for various challenges presented in [reddit's dailyprogrammer subreddit](http://reddit.com/r/dailyprogrammer).

 A listing of my completed solutions will be posted here soon.